bms5213-F2021/bms5213-F2021.github.io/docs/lectures/week2_pt2.md

 ### Common Distributions

+For a random variable or set of data to be distributed according to a specific distribution, that means the parameters of that distribution are assumed to be true for that random variable's population; also, any assumptions or characteristics of the distribution must be reflected in the random variable or dataset as well.
+This could be as simple as the data being discrete data for a discrete distribution.
+We'll see more complex requirements of several distributions soon.

 In biology, there are three common probability distributions which biological data are often distributed according to.
-For a random variable or set of data to be distributed according to a specific distribution,.
 These are the *Binomial*, *Poisson*, and *Gaussian (Normal)* distributions.
+The Binomial and Poisson distributions are discrete probability distributions while the Normal is a continuous probability distribution.

 ### Common Distributions -- Discrete